Up to 35% Off Raised Beds

 Dwarf sugar palm grows in slightly acidic (pH 5 to 6) soil rich in organic matter, with good drainage.

-• Plant Size: up to 10 feet tall with a spread up to 16 feet
+height height Up to 10 feet tall with a spread of up to 16 feet

 Dwarf sugar palms, also known as Formosa palms, are slow-growing trees that can grow up to 10 feet tall but usually stop at around 8 feet.
 These palms are cold-tolerant, making them suitable for northern climates in their hardiness zones.